nemo6/select-next-variable/README.md

-# select_next_variable
     Sublime Text command that select the next variable with same of name of the current variable selected